ExeterCodeClub/Support/timelapse/task3.md

-# Task 2 Resources
+# Task 3 Resources
-**This document contains the resources you'll need to get started with writing the program logic**
+**This document contains the resources you'll need to get started with writing the video creator**

-**Aim:** Your goal is to write a control script which will set the time between timelapse frames, and name the files properly.
-You will make the raspberry pi run this script when it is turned on.
+**Aim:** Your goal is to write a program that can convert a set of images into video format, and then upload it to the internet automatically.

 **Links:**